Salt Lake City, Utah Ingrown Toenail Help

 Full recovery is typically 2 weeks, though the majority of discomfort resolves within a few days.
-My patients rarely require any time off of work or school to recover.
+My patients rarely require any time off of work, or school to recover.
 Regular shoes can usually be worn almost immediately, though looser shoes may be preferred.
-Pain medical is usually not required , but over the counter medications can be used as needed.
-Patients are send home with post procedure care instructions and follow up visits are scheduled to ensure quickest recovery.
+Pain medicine is usually not required, but over the counter medications can be used as needed.
+Patients are sent home with post procedure care instructions and follow up visits are scheduled to ensure the quickest recovery.

 Should I permanently remove my ingrown toenail?

 When a nail border produces persistent pain and ingrowth despite careful trimming, permanent removal is recommended.
 The success rate for this procedures is 98%.
 In almost all cases, the ingrown toenail is gone forever.

 See our Top 5 Ways to Reduce Ingrown Toenail Pain blog for those suffering from ingrown toenails.